 Having a single, accurate source of truth is vital to both creating the forecasts and the ability to bridge the gap between what finance and sales each know.
 Once your company is aligned on forecast expectations and methodologies, the last step is to ensure communication, consistency, and accountability on both sides.

-Step 4: Streamline communication
+Step 4: Streamline communication between sales and finance

 Communication is the most important piece of this entire process and without it, you will end up with two siloed departments at odds with one another (as we’ve discussed with marketing and support departments).
 Every business is different, but they all have one thing in common: the sales team is better at selling and the finance team is better at financing (hmmm… that’s not right).